docksal/addons/rabbitmq/README.md

 ## Host and Port

-From within your project the rabbitmq service will be availabel at `rabbitmq:5672`
+From within your project, the rabbitmq service will be available at `rabbitmq:5672`

 ## URL